 The Most Important Matchups and Best Bets for Friday’s NBA Slate

-The NBA had a quiet night yesterday, but they are back in full swing on Friday.
-Even with two postponements, there are still 11 different games to choose from.
-The action gets underway with three contests starting at 7 p.m.
-ET and wraps up with a trio of games at 10 p.m.
+Thursday’s NBA slate was a bit thinner than usual, but we’re back in full swing on Friday.
+There are 10 games available, starting with the Pistons vs. the Suns at 7 p.m.
+ET and wrapping up with a trio of games at 10 p.m.
 ET.

 Let’s dive in.